-Children who are diagnosed with Attention Deficit Disorder may also start showing signs of reading and academic problems once they enter Kindergarten.
+Children diagnosed with Attention Deficit Disorder (ADD) may also start showing signs of reading and academic problems once they enter kindergarten.

-I have a great number of parents who ask me what is the difference between the three different ADD types (yes, there are three) and what can they do at home to help their child.
-This blog will address those very issues and give you more insight to the disorder.
+I have a great number of parents who ask me what the difference is between the three different ADD types (yes, there are three), and what can they do at home to help their child.
+This blog addresses those very issues and provides more insight into the disorder.

 Types of ADD/ADHD

-There are three types of ADD/ADHD that will cause similar symptoms, but will all have an element of attention issues, but the main differences are the other behaviors that accompany their inability to focus.
+There are three types of ADD/ADHD that cause similar symptoms, and all have an element of attention issues, but the main differences are the other behaviors that accompany their inability to focus.

-- ADHD-HI – Children that are diagnosed with this disorder are not only going to have difficulty paying attention in school, but they may also be hyperactive and impulsive.
-These are the kids that just can’t sit still no matter what you try and will say/do the first thing they think of (even if it’s a bad idea).
+- ADHD-HI – Children diagnosed with this disorder are not only going to have difficulty paying attention in school, but they may also be hyperactive and impulsive.
+These are the kids who just can’t sit still no matter what you try, and say/do the first thing that comes to mind (even if it’s a bad idea);

 - ADHD-I – This disorder has a higher incidence in females.
-They will be extremely inattentive, especially when there are multiple distractions.
+They are extremely inattentive, especially when there are multiple distractions;

-- ADHD-Combined – You probably guessed it by the name of this type of ADHD, but yes, the kids who are diagnosed with this type of ADHD have symptoms of ALL three disorders.
-Students who are diagnosed with ADHD-Combined have the highest incidence of disciplinary problems, if not diagnosed and treated.
+- ADHD-Combined – You probably guessed it by the name of this type of ADHD, but yes, the kids diagnosed with this type of ADHD have symptoms of ALL three disorders.
+Kids diagnosed with ADHD-Combined have the highest incidence of disciplinary problems if not diagnosed and treated.

-Your pediatrician may recommend seeing a child psychologist who can do formal testing on your child to both see if she fits the criteria for ADD, and where she happens to be on the spectrum.
-Not only can this testing help differentiate ADD from other issues which may be causing difficulty with school work, but can be used to follow a child’s response to interventions over time.
+Your pediatrician may recommend seeing a child psychologist who can do formal testing on your child to see if she fits the criteria for ADD, and where she happens to be on the spectrum.
+Not only can this testing help differentiate ADD from other issues causing difficulty with school work, but is a part of following a child’s response to interventions over time.

 Fear of Labeling